 The sync/load share enable contact input option is used to enable the sync/load share analog input before the generator breaker is closed.
-This discrete enable/ disable function is ignored after the generator breaker is closed, and must be re- selected after the generator breaker opens.
+This discrete enable/ disable function is ignored after the generator breaker is closed, and must be re-selected after the generator breaker opens.
 Typically a double pole single throw (DPST) switch is used on a site's synchronizer control panel to select automatic synchronizing by enabling both the DSLC sync mode and 5009 analog input at the same time.

-Sync/Load Share Status Messages (for generator units)
+Sync/Load Share Status Messages

-- Disabled-The sync/load share input is disabled and will have no effect on the speed setpoint. - Enabled-The sync/load share input has been enabled. - In Control-The sync/load share input is biasing the speed setpoint. - Inhibited-The sync/load share input cannot be enabled.
+- Disabled-The sync/load share input is disabled and will have no effect on the Speed Setpoint. - Enabled-The sync/load share input has been enabled. - In Control-The sync/load share input is biasing the Speed Setpoint. - Inhibited-The sync/load share input cannot be enabled.
 The input signal is failed, the turbine is shut down, a controlled shutdown is being performed, or the sync/load share feature is not programmed.

-All pertinent synchronizing and load sharing parameters are available through Modbus.
+All pertinent synchronizing and loadsharing parameters are available through Modbus.